CMU-Graphics/Scotty3D/assignments/A2/halfedge.md

 Vertices store their location in `position`, and information about skinning (A4!) in `bone_weights`.

 Edges store a `sharp` flag which is used in shading normal computation.
+If this flag is true, then we treat this edge as a break in the surface when computing shading normals, and if it's false, then we treat this edge as connected when computing shading normals.

 Faces store a `boundary` flag which tells you if the face is a solid face or a face that exists to book-keep holes in the model: